solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Recent estimates of duration based on the disintegration of uranium and its products yield enormous periods of time varying from 240 to 11,470 millions of years.* Joly adds "That we have much to learn is indeed probable."

-*) Quoted by Joly in 'The Birth-time of the World.'
+*) Quoted by Joly in _The Birth-time of the World_.
 Science Progress, July, 1914.
 Seeing that radioactive substances and their products of disintegration are found together in igneous rocks, i.e. in nummulitic deposits, well might the poet ask —
 "What oldest star the fame can save
 Of races perishing to pave
 The planet with a floor of lime?"